-According to AAPOS, children with down syndrome should receive their first exam by a pediatric ophthalmologist by the age of 6 months.
+Children with down syndrome should receive their first exam by a pediatric ophthalmologist by the age of 6 months.
 Following their initial exam, regular vision exams should happen at least once per year.
 For children with identified vision problems, more frequent exams may be warranted.

 Although children and adults with down syndrome are at a greater risk for eye problems than the general population, early identification and treatment of any problems can ensure healthy vision and high quality of life related to eyesight.